hazelcast/hazelcast-cpp-client/README.md

 * Maven
 * cmake
 * openssl
-* Python 2 and pip
+* Python 2 and pip (Needed for RemoteController used for controlling server instances)

 You can also pull our test docker images from docker hub using the command: `docker pull ihsan/gcc_346_ssl` This images has all the tools for building the project.